Andrejkf/solution_behavioral_cloning_p3t1/report.md

 Funtions get_list_pos() and find_pos() were defined to get the position of the path o the redundant images (code lines 138 to 193).
 Funtion my_hist().

 Basically, data cleaning was done in two stages.

 On the first one, one threshold value of *1.5 times the average of the data* to remove reduntand information.
-That, is
+That is,